thinkocapo/replay/README.md

 ## TODO
 PI
-- Makefile commands. maybe docker for flask/sqlit3. or virtualenv
+- DONE Makefile commands. maybe docker for flask/sqlit3. or virtualenv
-- Docker DB initiation script. make all, or single command.
+- DONE Docker DB initiation script. make all, or single command.

 PII
 - golang script for grabbing x events of type y from DB and send to Sentry,io